 Counselors play a crucial role in our one-week residential camp.
-For every 2 counselors we may have up to 9 campers, so every counselor makes a big difference in how many campers we may have!
+We need at least 2 counselors per cabin, so every counselor makes a big difference in how many campers we may have!

 What do Counselors do?